Why Type Annotations in JavaScript are a Good Idea

 At the recent TSConf, SitePen engineer Sarah Higley delivered a talk titled Escape the Office: Designing Interfaces for Other Developers.
 The moment you step into any large project or open source venture you must accept that code you write gets used in ways you did not originally intend.

 At the recent NEJSConf, SitePen engineer Sarah Higley delivered a talk titled Don’t forget your keys.
 People tend to assume everyone navigates the world in the same way they do: on two legs, responding to visual cues, hearing speech, reading emotion.
-For developers, this often means web accessibility comes as an afterthought, if at all.

 WebAssembly is an emerging standard for a low-level assembly-like language in a compact binary format that runs with near-native performance, and is available as a compilation target for a variety of languages.
+We’ve heard significant misunderstanding around WebAssembly and what it means for the web and JavaScript.

 Intern Recorder is a Chrome extension that can kickstart the process of creating functional tests for Intern.
 It was initially released in 2015 users of Intern authored test suites as AMD modules.

 We have somehow reached a point in time where the integration of life in digital and physical spaces has spawned scores of scholarly articles with titles like “The emerging online life of the digital native.”
 In a practical sense, it has become increasingly difficult to participate in society without using the internet in some form.
+Communication, commerce, access to education, and transportation all take place online in full or in part.

 Intern is a popular JavaScript testing framework with an extensive feature set.
 While Intern has traditionally been focused on testing applications written in standard JavaScript, it has also had great support for TypeScript.

 It is like the old proverb, “It takes a village to raise a web framework.”
-As we explored in the previous post, choosing a framework goes beyond the technical features of a framework and this is certainly true when it comes to the wider community, which includes considerations like licensing, how open the framework is,
+As we explored in the previous post, choosing a framework goes beyond the technical features of a framework and this is certainly true when it comes to the wider community, which includes considerations like licensing, how open the framework is, and where to turn for education and support.
+While each web framework we have been discussing is an open source framework, there is a wide spectrum of what that actually means and how it affects the use and future development of a framework.

 Many modern web applications depend on JavaScript.
 When the complexity of your JavaScript increases, so does the maintenance cost.

 Automating browsers provide many benefits including faster execution of repetitive tasks, ability to parallelise workloads and improved test coverage for your website.
+Google recently announced Puppeteer, a new tool to assist with Chrome browser automation.

 For a web framework to be effective, it should offer you more than just functionality.
 It doesn’t matter how much hard work you put into your application if it breaks when people use it.